Who are we?

 What is SMA?

 Spinal Muscular Atrophy (SMA) is a genetic neuromuscular disease, which causes severe weakness throughout the body.
 The weakness begins concentrated in the muscles closest to the spine but it can and will effect most skeletal muscles throughout the body.
 This is a rare disease.
 Approximately one in 6,000 people are born with SMA.
 In addition to affecting mobility, respiratory health is of the utmost importance to folks with SMA.
 Weakness in the chest wall makes it difficult to clear secretions in the lungs that accompany a common cold.
-This can lead to respiratory infection, which ultimately could be fatal.
+This can lead to dangerous respiratory infection, which can be much harder to heal from for someone with SMA.

 Are there different types of SMA?